ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms before 10am, then showers and thunderstorms likely.
+         <h3>Today</h3>Showers and thunderstorms likely.
 Cloudy.
-High near 70, with temperatures
+High near 70, with temperatures falling to around 67 in the afternoon.
+West southwest
-         falling to around 67 in the afternoon.
-West southwest wind 5 to 8 mph.
+         wind 5 to 8 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">